-"Property management Department" the department which carries the responsibilities of immovable property management in Blouberg Municipality, which in this case is the Economic Development and Planning Department "property transaction" means either a Disposal of Immovable Property or the granting of a Property Right in Immovable Property;
+"Property management Department" the department which carries the responsibilities of immovable property management in Blouberg Municipality, which in this case is the Economic Development and Planning Department "Asset management advisory Committee" the committee appointed by Council that has been delegated with the powers to advise the property management department on matters of land disposal and land acquisition "Property transaction" means either a Disposal of Immovable Property or the granting of a Property Right in Immovable Property;

-"public street" means-
+"Public Street" means-

-- (a) any street which has at any time been- - (i) used without interruption by the public for a period of at least thirty years; - (ii) declared or rendered such by a Municipality or other competent authority; or - (iii) constructed by Council; and - (iv) constructed by someone other than Council and which vests in the Municipality. - (b) any Immovable Property, with or without buildings or structures thereon, which is shown as a street on- - (i) any plan of subdivision or diagram approved by Council or other competent authority and acted upon, or any plan or diagram as defined in Section 15 of the Land Survey Act, 1997 (Act 8 of 1997), registered or filed in the office of the Registrar of Deeds or the Surveyor-General's office. unless such Immovable Property is on such plan or diagram described as a private street.

-"real rights" means the rights to traverse privately owned property with servitudes which are notarially registered in the Deeds Office or contained in Title Deed Conditions

-"SCM policy" means the Supply Chain Management Policy of the Municipality, as approved from time to time and implemented in terms of section 111 of the MFMA, read with the SCM Regulations;

-"SCM regulations" means the Municipal Supply Chain Management Regulations promulgated in terms of the MFMA and published under GN 868 in Government Gazette No. 27636 of 30 May 2005;

-"spatial development framework" means the framework contemplated in Section 26(1)(e) of the Municipal Systems Act, Municipal SPLUM By-laws and Spatial Planning and Land Use Management Act 16 of 2013.

-"Systems act" means the Local Government: Municipal Systems Act, 32 of 2000, including any Regulations promulgated in terms thereof from time to time;

-"unsolicited bid" is a bid/proposal received from a developer to acquire Immovable Property, or rights in immovable property, that is owned by the Municipality, outside the normal bidding process, i.e. without the Municipality having asked for such proposal/bid.
+- (a) any street which has at any time been- - (i) used without interruption by the public for a period of at least thirty years; - (ii) declared or rendered such by a Municipality or other competent authority; or - (iii) constructed by Council; and - (iv) constructed by someone other than Council and which vests in the Municipality. - (b) any Immovable Property, with or without buildings or structures thereon, which is shown as a street on- - (i) any plan of subdivision or diagram approved by Council or other competent authority and acted upon, or - (ii) any plan or diagram as defined in Section 15 of the Land Survey Act, 1997 (Act 8 of 1997), registered or filed in the office of the Registrar of Deeds or the Surveyor-General's office. unless such Immovable Property is on such plan or diagram described as a private street. - "real rights" means the rights to traverse privately owned property with servitudes which are notarially registered in the Deeds Office or contained in Title Deed Conditions - "SCM policy" means the Supply Chain Management Policy of the Municipality, as approved from time to time and implemented in terms of section 111 of the MFMA, read with the SCM Regulations; - "SCM regulations" means the Municipal Supply Chain Management Regulations promulgated in terms of the MFMA and published under GN 868 in Government Gazette No. 27636 of 30 May 2005; - "spatial development framework" means the framework contemplated in Section 26(1)(e) of the Municipal Systems Act, Municipal SPLUM By-laws and Spatial Planning and Land Use Management Act 16 of 2013. - "Systems act" means the Local Government: Municipal Systems Act, 32 of 2000, including any Regulations promulgated in terms thereof from time to time; - "unsolicited bid" is a bid/proposal received from a developer to acquire Immovable Property, or rights in immovable property, that is owned by the Municipality, outside the normal bidding process, i.e. without the Municipality having asked for such proposal/bid.